Jiaming0906/Shuu/README.md

 ### Discord Bot - _Shuu_

+1. Run `node .\deploy-commands.js` in the terminal
-Run `node .\index.js` in the terminal to use.
+2. Run `node .\index.js` in the terminal

+Your bot should be online now.

 You could use this bot for modding competition in Discord neatly.